-F. EFFECTIVE DATE
+- F. EFFECTIVE DATE - 1.
+Manual

-1. Manual

-This Manual applies only from the anniversary rating date which occurs on or after the effective date of this Manual.
+This Manual applies only from the policy effective date which occurs on or after the effective date of this Manual.

-Changes
+2. Changes

-The effective date of a change in any rule, classification or provision for claim payment is 12:01 a.m. on the date specified on the Manual page.
+The effective date of a change in any rule, classification or provision for claim payment is 12:01 a.m. on the date approved for use.
 Any change will be highlighted.
-Unless specified otherwise, each change applies only from the anniversary rating date which occurs on or after the effective date of the change.
+Unless specified otherwise, each change applies only from the policy effective date which occurs on or after the effective date of the change.